andreeaiosip/what-a-track/README.md

 #####  Generic image
 I have used a generic, relevant image to visually represent and align each result.
 It makes it easier to read and the colors in the image matches the color scheme of the website.

-#### Features left to implement
+#### FEATURES left to implement
-* Back button - when looking for a song through the _Artist Search_ route, will be useful to have a back button if you want to go back and look at a different album or different artist.
+* **Back button** - when looking for a song through the _Artist Search_ route, will be useful to have a back button if you want to go back and look at a different album or different artist.
-* Advanced filter - will be useful to be able to filter more through the results, such as: display only the original version of a song or only show the songs in an album who have lyrics.
+* **Advanced filter** - will be useful to be able to filter more through the results, such as: display only the original version of a song or only show the songs in an album who have lyrics.
-***
+* **Songkick APIs** - I would like to be able to see if the artist who's playing the song has any upcoming concerts in my area.

 ### Technologies Used
 I have created this website with the help of a multiple technologies: